The Break

 Why it works

-Coleman’s pattern has the half-time snare, ghost notes on the kick, and a loose swing that synth drums can’t replicate.
+Coleman’s pattern has the half-time snare, ghost kicks, and a loose swing that synth drums can’t replicate.
 The imperfections (the slightly early hi-hat, the snare that rings a little long) are the whole point.
 Machines are tight.
 The amen breathes.

 An approximation